How to Install a Dryer Vent in 6 Steps

 Carefully slide your dryer back into the desired location, guiding it to avoid causing kinks in the venting.
 Adjust the dryer until the venting is as straight and sturdy as possible.

-Properly installing your dryer’s venting allows the dryer to perform more efficiently and helps keep your family and home safe.
+Properly installing your dryer’s venting allows the dryer to perform more efficiently, dry clothes fully and properly and helps keep your family and home safe.
 For more questions about the steps above, or to learn more about installing original ductwork from start to finish, contact a professional.
-Then, consider these MaytagⓇ dryers with dependable drying features to get even more from your laundry experience.
+Then, consider these Maytag® dryers with dependable drying features to get even more from your laundry experience.

 Installing Gas & Electric Dryers: A How-To Guide You may be able to install your new dryer yourself.
 Learn what you need to install a gas or electric dryer and find detailed step-by-step instructions.